Skip to content

 The Locksbrook Road site is entirely within council ownership.
 It is located approximately 500m from the existing Midland Road recycling centre within a light industrial area and already benefits from a waste management permit for the Street Cleansing operations that currently take place at the site.

 Part of the site to the east is currently leased to a local car dealership for the storage of vehicles.
-Bath & North East Somerset Council has advised the dealership of the emerging plans, providing sufficient time to explore alternative arrangements for when development of the recycling centre gets under way.
+Bath & North East Somerset Council has advised the dealership of the emerging plans, providing sufficient time to explore alternative arrangements for when development of the recycling centre gets under way in 2025.

 The site for the new recycling centre, currently home to the council’s Cleansing Team